-Keep my files Removes apps and settings , but keeps your personal files.
-Remove everything Removes all of your person al files, apps, and settings.
+Keep my files Removes apps and setti ngs, but keeps your personal files.
+Remove everything Removes all of your per- sonal files, apps, and settings. a yaa ka your computer.
+This process will take longer, but will be more secure.